1985 Miami Hurricanes football team

-The 1985 Miami Hurricanes football team represented the University of Miami during the 1985 NCAA Division I-A football season.
+The 1985 Miami Hurricanes football team represented the University of Miamias an independent during the 1985 NCAA Division I-A football season.
 It was the Hurricanes' 60th season of football.
 The Hurricanes were led by second-year head coach Jimmy Johnson and played their home games at the Miami Orange Bowl.
 They finished the season 10–2 overall.
 They were invited to the Sugar Bowl, where they lost to Tennessee, 35–7.